Closer (Ne-Yo song): Background

+Release

+Ne-Yo announced his Year of the Gentleman album in late March 2008, and named "Closer" as the upcoming lead single.
+"Closer" was serviced to mainstream and R&B radio stations on April 8.
+The single entered Billboards R&B/Hip-hop chart on April 19, 2008.
+It was made available for digital download on May 5, and when the album came out on June 23, "Closer" was simultaneously released as a retail CD single.

 Chart performance

 "Closer" peaked at number seven on the Billboard Hot 100, becoming his seventh top ten hit on the chart.
 While having a relatively weak peak on Hot R&B/Hip-Hop songs for a Ne-Yo song, peaking outside of the top twenty at number 21, "Closer" instead had surprising success on Top 40 radio.
 After losing its bullet and falling down the charts on CHR/Top 40, suddenly the track exploded and frequently had the biggest bullet on pop radio, at times with over +1000.
 It has become his biggest U.S. radio hit, despite the lack of Urban airplay, becoming his first song to top the Hot 100 Airplay chart.
 As of August 2011, "Closer" has sold nearly 2,000,000 digital downloads in the US alone, making it Ne-Yo's best-selling song as a lead artist.

 In the United Kingdom, "Closer" debuted at number 22 on the UK Singles Chart based solely on downloads.
 After seven weeks on the UK Singles Chart, and upon the release of the physical CD single, "Closer" climbed to the summit of the chart on June 29, 2008 – for the week ending date July 5, 2008 – becoming Ne-Yo's second number one single in Britain following "So Sick" in March 2006.
 "Closer" spent a total of 11 weeks in the top ten of the UK Singles Chart.
 In Ireland, "Closer" initially peaked at number 12 on the Irish Singles Chart for four weeks before jumping to number three.
 In Germany, the song peaked at number four on the German Singles Chart, becoming Ne-Yo's highest charting single there at that time.
 In Italy, "Closer debuted at number 37 on the Italian Singles Chart.
 In addition, it peaked within the top 10 or top 20 in Austria, Denmark, the Netherlands, Norway, and Switzerland.

 In New Zealand, the song jumped 15 spots from number 20 to number five on the New Zealand Singles Chart and eventually reached a peak of number three on the chart.
 It has also been certified Platinum, with sales of over 15,000.
 In Australia, "Closer" debuted at number 17 on the ARIA Singles Chart before peaking at number eight on the chart, becoming Ne-Yo's second top ten single in Australia after "So Sick" in 2006.